suilend/suilend-fe-public/frontend/README.md

 # suilend-public/frontend

-An open-source Suilend client powered by and developed alongside the Suilend SDK.
+A TypeScript frontend for interacting with the Suilend program.

 ## How to run